Bryce Canyon Campgrounds

 Sunset Campground

-Located west of Sunset Point and about a mile and a half south of the Bryce Canyon Visitor Center, Sunset Campground features 100 sites available by reservation during the busy summer season from May through October.
-It features three loops: A, B and C, with A reserved for RVs and B and C set aside for tent campers.
-Like at North Campground, no sewer, water or electrical hookups are available, but it also has a dumping station for a $5 use fee.
-During the less-busy time in April and early May and toward the end of October, the campsite moves to a first-come, first-served reservation system.
+Located west of Sunset Point and about a mile and a half south of the Bryce Canyon Visitor Center, Sunset Campground features 99 sites available by reservation during the busy summer season from April through October.
+It features 3 loops: A, B and C, with A reserved for RVs and B and C set aside for tent campers.
+Like North Campground, no sewer, water or electrical hookups are available, but it also has a dumping station in the summer.
+During the less busy time in April and early May and toward the end of October, the campsite moves to a first-come, first-serve reservation system.
 The campground is closed from early November through mid-April.
 Reservations are available for summer camping up to 12 months in advance of your desired date.
-The cost is the same as North Campground: $20/night for tents and $30/night for RVs.
-Reservations can be made at recreation.gov.
+The cost is the same as North Campground: $30/night.
+Make reservations at recreation.gov.

 Backcountry and BLM Camping